-- Melt the white chocolate in the microwave at 15-second intervals until it begins to melt.
-Add the white chocolate to the egg and cream mixture, stirring to combine.
+- Melt white chocolate in the microwave at 20-second intervals until it begins to melt.
+Add white chocolate to egg and cream mixture, stirring to combine.
 Let cool completely and chill in the fridge for 1 hour or until thickened.
 The cream should set into a solid mass.

 - With the remaining infused cream, add additional heavy cream to amount to 1 cup total.
 Chill until cold.

-- Combine 3 ½ ounces bittersweet chocolate with ¼ cup plus 2 tablespoon heavy cream in a medium bowl.
+- Combine 3 ½ ounces bittersweet chocolate with ¼ cup plus 2 tablespoons heavy cream in a medium bowl.
 Microwave for 15 seconds and stir to combine.
-Continue to microwave at 15-second intervals until the chocolate begins to melt.
+Continue to microwave at 15-second intervals until chocolate begins to melt.
 Stir until well combined.
-Spread the ganache on the bottom of the pie crust in an even layer.
-Chill for 30 minutes or until the ganache has set.
+Spread ganache on bottom of pie crust in an even layer.
+Chill for 30 minutes or until set.

-- Whip the remaining infused cream until stiff peaks form.
-Add ½ of the whipped infused cream into the egg-cream mixture, beating until well combined.
-Fold in the remaining whipped infused cream until combined.
-Pour into the pie crust with the ganache and smooth the top.
+- Whip remaining infused cream until stiff peaks form.
+Add half of the whipped infused cream into egg-cream mixture, beating until well combined.
+Fold in remaining whipped infused cream until combined.
+Pour into pie crust and smooth the top.
 Let chill overnight.

-- Prepare the whipped cream.
-Whip ½ cup heavy cream with 2 tablespoon powdered sugar until stiff peaks form.
-Place large dollops of the whipped cream on the pie and garnish with chopped pistachios.
+- Prepare whipped cream.
+Whip ½ cup heavy cream with 2 tablespoons powdered sugar until stiff peaks form.
+Place large dollops of whipped cream on the pie and garnish with chopped pistachios.
 Serve.